Durham Region Celebrates 50 Years

 Having grown up in Scarborough with it's rich multi-culturalism I was nervous I would lose that when moving to Durham Region.
 I'm so happy that wasn't the case!
 There is a rich culture in Durham Region that encourages diversity and embraces people from all over the world.
 It's wonderful!

-Andrea N. about 2 months ago
+Andrea N. 3 months ago

 characters left